preactjs/signals/README.md

 });
 ```

-Note that you shold only use `signal.peek()` if you really need it.
-Reading a signal's value via `signal.value` is the preffered way in most scenarios.
+Note that you should only use `signal.peek()` if you really need it.
+Reading a signal's value via `signal.value` is the preferred way in most scenarios.

 ### `computed(fn)`